Grocery stores and online retailers hiring while other industries cut workers amid coronavirus pandemic

 With an unprecedented number of customers lining up outside markets before opening hours, grocery stores nationwide are hiring to keep up with the demand amid the coronavirus pandemic.

-Although the stock market continues to crash and the likelihood of a recession increases, consumers continue to stockpile goods to quarantine in their homes.
+Although the stock market continues to crash and the likelihood of a recession increases, consumers are stockpiling goods to quarantine in their homes.

 Ralphs supermarket chain is immediately hiring 10,000 new workers across the country to help keep its stores open.